 Houston, TX Hit & Run Attorney

-In the state of Texas criminal cases involving vehicle accidents, in which property damage or personal injury resulted, were the responsible party left the scene without leaving information or rendering aid, are referred to as Failure To Stop & Give Information (FSGI) & Failure To Stop & Render Aid (FSRA) offenses.
+Hit & run cases are frightening, and should be addressed quickly.
+In the state of Texas criminal cases involving vehicle accidents, in which property damage or personal injury resulted, where the responsible party left the scene without leaving information or rendering aid, are referred to as Failure To Stop & Give Information (FSGI) & Failure To Stop & Render Aid (FSRA) offenses.

 FSGI, FSRA, and The Law

-The law in Texas is clear on an individual being required to immediately address the situation by giving aid to the injured party and/or giving contact information to the owner of damaged property.
+The law in Texas is clear; if a person is driving their vehicle and they accidentally cause property damage or an injury, they’re required to immediately address the situation by giving aid to the injured party and/or giving contact information to the owner of any damaged property.

 The law is also clear about leaving the scene of an accident without giving aid or sharing contact information; it’s illegal.

-Whether or not loss of life occurred as a result of the accident, in addition to other circumstances, will be determining factors as to whether or not the district attorney charges the alleged perpetrator with a misdemeanor or felony.
+Whether or not loss of life occurred as a result of the accident, in addition to other circumstances, will be determining factors as to whether or not the Harris County District Attorney’s Office charges the alleged perpetrator with a misdemeanor or felony.

 If you’re convicted in the court of law for leaving the scene of an accident, a legal standard aimed at punishing evasion & responsibility abandonment, there are serious repercussions.